nothinn/fishy-stuff/README.md

 **/Projekt _ Project/ConvertPredictToJson.py**  Converts label from PredictImgList run to JSON format used by darknet

 **Projekt _ Project/s164049/cfg** contains the model by Peter Mørch Grot

+**/scripts/API.py** The API that feeds images to the front end.
+Only images where fish are detected are shown send to the front end.
+**/fishy-site** The front end for showing images.
+The front end is created in React.
+If node js is installed the front end can be run by doing "npm start" inside the "fishy-site" folder.
+The API then also has be started up the acutally get images.